Does Antle fear identification with the ordinary more than felony charges?

 The original kingpin of tiger petting facilities may have been John Weinhart, 1942-2015, who for about 30 years operated a facility called Tiger Rescue at sites in Glen Avon and Colton, California.
 Fifty-four live tigers, 30 dead adult tigers, and 58 dead tiger cubs were in December 2002 found at the Tiger Rescue premises.

 Weinhart was in February 2005 convicted of multiple related felonies.

-But by then Weinhart had a multitude of emulators in the business of practicing tiger exhibition and cub handling in the guise of doing rescue and conservation work, though probably none ever acknowledged Tiger Rescue as their model.
+But by then Weinhart had a multitude of emulators in the business of practicing tiger exhibition and cub handling in the guise of doing rescue and conservation work.

 “Incessantly breeds tiger cubs”

 “Antle operates two facilities in Myrtle Beach, South Carolina,” describes a Big Cat Rescue web page about him, “that offer cub handling and photo ops for a fee.
 One is a retail location called Preservation Station in a tourist area of town near the beach.
 The other is his zoo or park.

 “He incessantly breeds tiger cubs to use to make money at these locations,” Big Cat Rescue charged.